-b.
+c.
 In the event that such an eligible professional employee is directed to return to work after having completed the professional obligation and left the scheduled work station, the employee shall be entitled to a minimum of one-half day's pay at the rate of time and a half, or compensation for actual time worked at the rate of time and a half if that period is longer, for the purpose of computing recall compensation.

-c.
+d.
 The areas of assignment eligible for recall pay are anesthesiology, biomedical engineering, cardiovascular medicine, clinical laboratories, clinical technical services, dialysis, emergency medical services, histocompatibility/transplant, hospital information technology, infection control, midwifery, nursing, operating room, perfusion, pharmacy, radiology, respiratory therapy, and social work.

-§20.17 On-Call
+§20.19 On-Call

 a.
-Full-time professional employees who work regularly scheduled shifts in a hospital or clinic and are assigned to areas indicated on the list in subdivision (c) and have titles listed in Appendix A-16 shall be eligible for on-call pay.
+Full-time professional employees who (i) work regularly scheduled shifts in a hospital or clinic and are assigned to areas indicated on the list in subdivision (d) and have titles listed in Appendix A-16 or (ii) are specifically identified by the College President as subject to on-call, shall be eligible for on-call pay.